 The PH Act itself is being Misused

 Even if you reject the notion that the BSA excludes and limits the operation of state law in this way, and even if we leave the BSA aside entirely, s7 of the PH Act must be read and understood in the context of the PH Act as a whole.
-Concerningly, s7 is being used as if it stands alone as some kind of ultimate discretionary executive super power; immune from the checks and balances the remainder of the PH Act carefully imposes on it.
+Concerningly, s7 is being used as if it stands alone as some kind of ultimate discretionary executive superpower; immune from the checks and balances the remainder of the PH Act carefully imposes on it.

 This misinterpretation of the applicability of s7 likely comes from the words of that section, which says that the emergency powers include to